drunarayan/python4astronomy/readme.md

 1. Pandas & Numpy (dataframes and math libraries for Python)
 1. SQL (structured query language for querying astro databases)

-We expect to run for 5 sessions starting every Thursday October 20th, 2022 with an optional 6th session on November 24th.
-Look for a Zoom meeting schedule links to be available at this page ahead of the workshop start date on Oct 20th.
+We expect to run for 5 sessions ***starting every Thursday March 16th, 2023*** with an optional 6th session possible on April 27th.
+Look for a Zoom meeting schedule links to be available at this page ahead of the workshop start date on Mar 16th, 2023.
+We will not have a session on March 30th, we will skip that Thursday.

 Please check this link below for ALL UPDATES.
 I will try not to send emails or notifications for any updates.
 All materials will show up on this link below.
 So please bookmark it check it frequently.

 [Python for Astronomy Course Website](http://drunarayan.github.io/python4astronomy)  (this site)